joshmarlow/flike/README.md

 For fun.

-I'm intrigued by some of the work developed by JÜRGEN SCHMIDHUBER.
+I'm intrigued by some of the work developed by Jürgen Schmidhuber.

 In particular, I am interested in what is discussed here: http://www.idsia.ch/~juergen/newai/